chcly/Module.ParserBase/README.md

 The `token(idx)' method uses the idx parameter as an offset from the cursor.
-So if the cursor is at 0 and idx is 3, then 4 tokens will be read, so that tokens [0-3] can be retrieved, but it will return the one at index 3.
+So if the cursor is at 0 and idx is 3, then 4 tokens will be read, so that tokens [0-3] can be retrieved.

 Then once a rule is determined to be valid, the 'advanceCursor' method moves the cursor forward.
 This way matching can assume that the next rule to test will start at index 0.
-The parse should either match or be in error (100% or fail).
+To guarantee this assumption, the parse should either match or be in error (100% or fail).
+The scanner should use the `syntaxError` method to report invalid state, and the parser should use the `error` method.

 The following code implements this parser, which may also be found in the stand alone test for this repository.

 ```c++
 enum TokenId